selimslab/selimslab.github.io/_NOTES/stem/climate-change.md

 This is a social problem

-The Earth is the only home we have in a cold, dark, indifferent space
+The Earth is the only home in the cold and dark space and we are burning her

-And we can't help burning it

-We need to produce clean energy, consume less, and protect oceans, forests, mountains, and the life on earth
+We need to use clean energy, consume less, and protect oceans, forests, mountains, and the life on earth

-Habitats heal when protected, Barack Obama's "Our Great National Parks" is full of examples
+Nature heals when protected

-Political [[power]] and economic pressures can overcome the greed, inertia, and short-term focus of states and corporations
+Political power and economic pressures can overcome the greed, inertia, and short-term focus of states and corporations

 We can teach our children, hold our politicians accountable, and stand for the planet